-Christine M. Cournoyer

-Chair of the Board of Directors
+Christine M. Cournoyer Chair of the Board of Directors

-Spok Holdings, Inc. Notice of 2023 Annual Meeting of Stockholders
+Spok Holdings Inc.

-1101100 01 2020 71 inida mooting of otookirolas DATE AND TIME: Tuesday, July 25, 2023, 10:00 a.m., I PLACE: Online at: www.virtualshareholdermeeting.co ITEMS OF BUSINESS: To elect six nominees as directors; To ratify the appointment of Gran independent registered public accounting December 31, 2023; To hold a non-binding advisory named executive officer compensation.
-To hold a non-binding advisory voluture Say-on-Pay votes; To approve the amendment are Company's 2020 Equity Incentive Aw To transact such other business before the meeting.
-ATTENDANCE AND VOTING: You are entitled to attend and vote Meeting if you were a stockholder of of business on June 1, 2023, the recording valid proxy for the Annual Meeting.
-A stockholders will be open to the stockholder for a period of ten day Meeting for a purpose germane to the Company's offices at 5911 Kings 6th Floor, Alexandria, Virginia 223 om/SPOK2023
+Notice of 2023 Annual Meeting of Stockholders DATE AND TIME: Tuesday, July 25, 2023, 10:00 a.m., Eastern Time PLACE: Online at: www.virtualshareholdermeeting.com/SPOK2023 ITEMS OF BUSINESS: To elect six nominees as directors to the Board of Directors; To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2023; To hold a non-binding advisory vote to approve 2022 named executive officer compensation ("Say-on-Pay"); To hold a non-binding advisory vote on the frequency of future Say-on-Pay votes; To approve the amendment and restatement of the Company's 2020 Equity Incentive Award Plan; and To transact such other business as may properly come before the meeting.
+ATTENDANCE AND VOTING: You are entitled to attend and vote at the virtual Annual Meeting if you were a stockholder of record as of the close of business on June 1, 2023, the record date, or you hold a valid proxy for the Annual Meeting.
+A complete list of such stockholders will be open to the examination of any stockholder for a period of ten days prior to the Annual Meeting for a purpose germane to the Annual Meeting at the Company's offices at 5911 Kingstowne Village Parkway, 6th Floor, Alexandria, Virginia 22315.
+The list of these stockholders will also be available to view during the Annual Meeting for stockholders that attend the meeting.
+Your proxy materials will contain a 16-digit number that must be used to gain